"Oct. 31, 2012 -- Two new trials offer proof that a leukemia drug long used to treat multiple sclerosis works better than a common treatment.

 An infusion-related reaction was defined in clinical trials as any adverse event occurring within two hours of the start of an infusion.
 In MS clinical trials, approximately 24% of TYSABRI-treated multiple sclerosis patients experienced an infusion-related reaction, compared to 18% of placebo-treated patients.
 In the controlled CD clinical trials, infusion-related reactions occurred in approximately 11% of patients treated with TYSABRI compared to 7% of placebo-treated patients.
 Reactions more common in the TYSABRI-treated MS patients compared to the placebo-treated MS patients included headache, dizziness, fatigue, urticaria, pruritus, and rigors.
 Acute urticaria was observed in approximately 2% of patients.
 Other hypersensitivity reactions were observed in 1% of patients receiving TYSABRI.
 Serious systemic hypersensitivity infusion reactions occurred in < 1% of patients [see WARNINGS AND PRECAUTIONS].
 All patients recovered with treatment and/or discontinuation of the infusion.

-Infusion-related reactions more common in CD patients receiving TYSABRI than those receiving placebo included headache, nausea, urticaria, pruritus, and flushing.
+Infusion-related reactions that were more common in CD patients receiving TYSABRI than those receiving placebo included headache, nausea, urticaria, pruritus, and flushing.
 Serious infusion reactions occurred in Studies CD1, CD2, and CD3 at an incidence of < 1% in TYSABRI-treated patients.

 MS and CD patients who became persistently positive for antibodies to TYSABRI were more likely to have an infusion-related reaction than those who were antibody-negative.